EYE Investors Have Opportunity - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., Feb.
-22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE).
+LOS ANGELES, March 1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE).

 Class Period: May 13, 2021 – May 9, 2022